 Air Blowers were made for workshops – but they might not be the right answer for you.

 They’re fantastic at helping with messy or dusty tasks.
 Working with wood or dirt?
 A blower will work wonders in keeping your workspace clean.

 But if you’re looking for something to keep the air in your shop fresh, cool, and breathable – just stick with a garage fan.
 They’re much better at covering a whole area, and helping you be comfortable.

 In short – use a blower for tasks, a fan for you.

 It may go without saying, but this isn’t an uncommon question!

-While air blowers can work to help in living areas (particularly a hot kitchen), you almost always want a powerful fan to cover your whole living space.
+While air blowers can work to help in living areas (particularly a hot kitchen), you almost always want a powerful fan to cover your whole living space or office.
 It’ll be much better at keeping you cool, rather than just a tiny area.